PacktPublishing/A-Handbook-of-Mathematical-Models-with-Python/README.md

 ## Get to Know the Author
 **Dr. Ranja Sarkar**
-is a delivery manager (data science consulting) at TheMathCompany.
+is a delivery manager (data science consulting) at MathCo.
 She is a scientist with a focus on the intersection of data science and technology, working on a variety of projects in sectors ranging from manufacturing to healthcare to retail.
 Prior to this, Ranja worked as a data scientist at Shell plc, the most diversified global group of energy and petrochemical companies.
 Ranja has a decade of experience in academic scientific research encompassing physics, biophysics, statistical physics, and mathematics with publications in peer-reviewed internationally acclaimed journals.
-She has also worked at Deloitte offices in the US as a consultant for a year.
+She has also worked at Deloitte - USI (Offices of the US) as a consultant for a year.

 ## Additional Information